Real Estate Development Process

 How long does it take to develop a property?

-However, if the development process is well-managed and executed, it could translate into a highly profitable investment opportunity - introducing fresh new supply in the market to satisfy pent-up demand.
+However, if the development process is well-managed and executed, it could translate into a highly profitable investment opportunity – adding new supply into the market to satisfy pent-up demand.
 Hence, it is key for investors to cultivate an acute understanding of the life cycle of a development project and assess the risks associated with it.

 Stages of real estate development process

 There are three stages in the real estate development process: Pre-development, Construction and Operation.
-It is important not to skip any stage but to follow the logical order of each stage.
-With the completion of each stage, overall project risk incrementally abates, resulting in greater clarity related to execution, costs, and schedule.
+It is important to follow the logical order of each stage.
+With the completion of each stage, overall project risk incrementally abates, resulting in greater clarity related to execution costs, schedule and expected returns.

 Read also: Top 8 Sources of Real Estate Investment Risk

-The first stage starts with a thorough analysis of the project and focuses on due diligence, research and permitting.
-Pre-development is highly variable in duration, and investing at this stage carries the greatest and most varied risks because of the many uncertainties involved.
+The first stage starts with a thorough analysis of the project and focuses on due diligence, research and securing of permits.
+Pre-development is highly variable in duration, and investing at this stage carries the greatest risks because of the many uncertainties involved.

 Pre-development work is usually financed by the project sponsor, seed equity or via a construction bank loan.
 Investments made during pre-development therefore can generate higher returns than those made during the later stages.
 Obtaining construction financing from a bank is usually a very rigorous process, but once approved, the project is deemed to have cleared a significant obstacle.